vstinner/vstinner.github.io/content/utf8_mode.rst

     Or ``locale.getpreferredencoding()`` returns ``'UTF-8'`` in UTF-8 mode too?

-Oh.
-I didn't look at this specific issue.
+Oh, that's a good question!
 I `looked at the code
 <https://mail.python.org/pipermail/python-dev/2017-December/151148.html>`_ and
 agreed to return UTF-8: